DeepikaR24/M1_TicketBooking-Airline_Utility/4_TestPlanAndOutput/README.md

 |  **T_05**   | To display Passenger records    | Choice 3                  | Passenger details        | Passenger details                     |       pass     |
 |          |                                 |                           |                          |                                       |                |

+**Test plan** Doucmentation is created and output is captured for every possible level Requirements in test case and **verified** succesfully.